isomerpages/govtech-gobusiness-main/pages/blog/2023-04-13-post-corporate-tax-filing.md

 **1. Estimated Chargeable Income (ECI)**

 The [ECI](https://www.iras.gov.sg/taxes/corporate-income-tax/estimated-chargeable-income-(eci)-filing){:target="_blank"}{:rel="noopener"} is a document to declare an estimate of your company’s taxable profits for a YA.
-It needs to be filed within 3 months from the end of the financial year (i.e. if your financial year ends on 31 December 2022, the ECI has to be submitted by 31 March 2023.
+It needs to be filed within three months from the end of the financial year (i.e. if your financial year ends on 31 December 2022, the ECI has to be submitted by 31 March 2023).

 Companies who qualify for the ECI filing waiver need not submit the ECI.
-This includes companies who meet both requirements of having an annual revenue under SG$5 million and whose ECI is nil for the YA.
+This includes companies who meet both requirements of having an annual revenue under S$5 million and whose ECI is nil for the YA.
 In other words, they should not have any taxable profits (calculated by their annual revenue after deducting tax-allowable expenses).

 Do note that the ECI filing waiver is based on self-assessment.
 Your company’s ECI filing status on [IRAS’ website](https://mytax.iras.gov.sg/ESVWeb/default.aspx){:target="_blank"}{:rel="noopener"} may still reflect ‘Ready to File’ even if you qualify for the waiver.
 According to IRAS, there is no need to seek confirmation or inform them of the waiver as long as either of the two conditions are met.

 **2. Form C-S/C-S Lite/C**

 [Form C-S/C-S (Lite)/C](https://www.iras.gov.sg/taxes/corporate-income-tax/form-c-s-form-c-s-(lite)-form-c-filing/overview-of-form-c-s-form-c-s-(lite)-form-c){:target="_blank"}{:rel="noopener"} is a Corporate Income Tax Return for declaration of your actual income.
 As compared to the ECI, it goes into much deeper detail of your company’s finances.
 Taking this into account, companies will also have more time to file these forms.
-The due date for these forms is on 30th November of the YA.
+The due date for these forms is on 30 November of the YA.

-This means that if you were to close your financial year in 2022, the Form will need to be submitted by 30th November 2023.
+This means that if you were to close your financial year in 2022, the Form will need to be submitted by 30 November 2023.

 The three forms differ in level of complexity and each has a different criteria to determine which form a company has to file, depending on their annual revenue.